projectblacklight/blacklight-jetty/solr/README.txt

         and schema.xml.
 Any other optional configuration files would also be kept here.

+  contrib/
+        This directory contains 'contrib' modules from the Solr example application.
+Libraries to load are configured in the ./config/solrconfig.xml.

    data/
         This directory is the default location where Solr will keep your index, and is used by the replication scripts for dealing with